TouK/nussknacker/docs/developers_guide/Testing.md

 ```

 Both `flinkBased` and `liteBased` scenario test runners provides additional `source` component which is used for providing test data in `runWithData` method.
-Results are collected using `sink` component in `liteBased` case and `invocationCollector` in `flinkBased` case.
+Results are collected using `sink` component.
+These component names are available in `TestScenarioRunner` object,
-All component names can be accessed using `TestScenarioRunner` object e.g. using `TestScenarioRunner.testDataSource` property.
+see: `TestScenarioRunner.testDataSource` and `TestScenarioRunner.testResultSink` properties.

 In case of `kafkaLiteBased` scenario test runner, you should use the same source/sink components as in production (e.g. `kafka`).
 There are available
 methods for passing Avro records or JSON objects - you don't need to serialize them.
 Example for Avro: